matte-oss/Thinkpad-T450-MacOS-Tahoe-Hackintosh/README.md

 <img width="627" height="442" alt="1000019702" src="https://github.com/user-attachments/assets/5de92574-1d08-4250-b941-0c48c6f81ce4" />

+Tested on Intel HD Graphics 5500 and Intel Core i5-5200U

 > [!WARNING]
 > This repo is still a work in progress and is not ready.